 What would happen if we designers play with genes?

 In 2006 at the Biennale du design of Saint Etienne (France), the exhibition « Eden ADN » (Eden DNA) shows designers’ and artists’ works about genetic engineering.
 Mankind is not the main focus but mostly botanic or animal trans-genesis are exhibited.
-However these projects are still impressive and offer, mostly decorative and sometimes with a function, different chimeras and fantasies.
+However, these projects are still impressive and offer, mostly decorative and sometimes with a function, different chimaeras and fantasies.

 What happens when designers and artists work with genetics?

-The project made by “La Cellule” (Emmanuelle Becquemin and Stephanie Sagot) is about putting masks on an apple during the last weeks of rapening and creating patterns on fruit’s skin.
-This ancient technique of photo-printing was used to mark the fruit with it’s producer’s symbol.
-In this case it merely has a decorative function.
+The project made by “La Cellule” (Emmanuelle Becquemin and Stephanie Sagot) is about putting masks on an apple during the last weeks of ripening and creating patterns on fruit’s skin.
+This ancient technique of photo-printing was used to mark the fruit with its producer’s symbol.
+In this case, it merely has a decorative function.